vovagorodok/ArduinoBleOTA/doc/PROTOCOL.md

 ## Overal
-Binary protocol where each transfer block contains `u8` head at the begining.
+Binary protocol where each message contains `u8` head at the begining.

 ## Messages
 ### InitReq